HudaHussain40/Comp-2406-Movie-Database/README.txt

 Student Name: Huda Hussain Student ID: 101211170

-This is a server that represents the unfinished final project which is a movie server You can compile this using node.
+This is a server that represents the final project which is a movie server for COMP 2406 Carelton University You can compile this using node.
 Open a terminal and enter the directory where the server is located.
 Once in the directory enter this into your terminal: